webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-If this is too heavy on the file system, you can change this to an integer to set the interval in milliseconds.
+If this is too heavy on the file system, you can change this to an integer to set the polling interval in milliseconds.

 See [WatchOptions](/configuration/watch/) for more options.

 ## `devServer.writeToDisk` 🔑